 - Novak being shackled down, having a hole cut in his stomach and having his intestines pulled out and spiraled around a rotisserie whilst a vulture caws nearby.

-- A room resembling a Roman temple with an albino peacock, where Catherine appears dressed as the Virgin Mary and offers consul to the little boy Carl, and then the room turning dark and worms and a tarantula appearing on young Carl as the evil Carl emerges from a pool of water, and Catherine turning into a warrior princess to battle him, and then back into the Madonna and using a baptism pool to Mercy Kill the young Carl.
+- A room resembling a Roman temple with an albino peacock, where Catherine appears dressed as the Virgin Mary and offers counsel to the little boy Carl, and then the room turning dark and worms and a tarantula appearing on young Carl as the evil Carl emerges from a pool of water, and Catherine turning into a warrior princess to battle him, and then back into the Madonna and using a baptism pool to Mercy Kill the young Carl.

 None of this is given a great deal of exposition regarding what it all means.
-Some critics have espoused that none of it honestly means anything and is in the movie solely to look pretty
+Some critics have espoused that none of it honestly means anything and is in the movie solely to look pretty.

-In 2006, Singh would go on to release the better received, but equally visually impressive film, The Fall
+In 2006, Singh would go on to release the better received, but equally visually impressive film, The Fall.

 This film provides examples of: